Should You Try the Keto Soup Diet? Read This Before Starting

 How Should You Transition Your Diet?

-After five days on a Keto Soup Diet, you’ve likely jump-started your metabolism and are feeling great.
+After five days on a Keto Soup Diet, you may have noticed a difference and are feeling great.
 The best way to keep things going in the right direction is to transition to other simple keto recipes and keto soups.
 You can focus on brothy options like chicken soup or Kettle & Fire’s Miso Soup, which requires no meal prep and offers 11 grams of protein per serving.
 Finding easy keto-friendly soups that are pre-made will help you cut down on meal prep and increase the likelihood that you’ll stick to your plan.

 Other options are creamy, blended soups, like cream of mushroom soup, cauliflower soup, or Asian-inspired soups with a chicken broth and coconut milk base.
 We’ve collected some of our favorite soups for busy people, which you can bookmark and refer back to to help you plan for your transition.